JakubSzark/zig-string/README.md

 truncate      | Realloc to the length
 isEmpty       | Checks if length is zero
 repeat        | Repeats string n times
-charAt        | Returns character at index
+charAt        | Returns character at index set_str       | Set's buffer value from string literal